 Student Health Services

 Student Health Services adheres to New York State health regulations.
-Medical information is strictly confidential and may be released only with the written permission of the student.
+Medical information is strictly confidential and may be released only with the written or verbal permission of the student.
 The medical record is not accessible to anyone other than the professional staff of Student Health Services and other Colgate medical professionals.
 In case of a serious medical emergency, a student’s emergency contacts and the students administrative dean will be notified.

 The university requires students to carry acceptable health and accident insurance.
 Colgate offers a health care plan that is available for all students (see Insurance ).
 Many services provided at the Student Health Services are free of charge, with some services requiring additional costs.